How Loneliness Affects Health

 - Get outside planning that involves employee lunches or meetups.
 Hosting social events that are non-work related can encourage more meaningful interactions.

 Recognizing that your employee is feeling isolated is the first step.
 The next step is finding a solution that embraces the employee(s) without shame or unwanted attention.
 Inclusion is the key.

 There is no easy fix for combating loneliness, but there are positive steps that you can take.
-One step in inclusion.
-And to that end, we can help, with an inclusion-based wellness program.
+One step is inclusion.
+And to that end, we can help build meaningful connections between your employees.